South Hills Academy

 • Christian character — honesty, kindness, and responsibility

-• Applying biblical truth to everyday choices and friendships
+• Applying biblical principles to everyday choices and friendships

-• Intensive Abeka phonics and fluent oral reading (K–2)
+• Phonics and fluent oral reading in the early grades

 • Fractions, decimals, money, time, and measurement